project194-cognitivellm/cognitivellm/README.md

             break
 ```

-2. Loop transition.
+### Loop Transition
 When A talks to B, B talks to C. But sometimes, B will need to talk to A again.
 For example, command evaluation agent finds there are no addmissible command which can complete the task.
 Then he needs to tell back to previous agent, let him replan.
 So there is a loop transition.
 Check the following code for details.
 ```sh
 def state_transition(last_speaker, groupchat):
     messages = groupchat.messages